Arroz Imperial Recipe

 - 1 small can tender green peas

-- 2 cups parboiled rice (I like Uncle Ben’s Converted – NOT Instant)
+- 2 cups parboiled rice (Has a little more flavor than white rice.
+I like Uncle Ben’s Converted – NOT Instant)

 - 4 cups chicken stock